shagar619/MongoDB-Mongoose/README.md

 db.collection.updateMany({ status: "active" }, { $set: { lastLogin: new Date() } })
 // Unset the "profilePicture" field for documents where status is "inactive" db.collection.updateMany({ status: "inactive" }, { $unset: { profilePicture: "" } })
+// Add "Node.js" to the "skills" array only if it does not already exist for documents where name is "Charlie Brown" db.collection.updateOne({ name: "Charlie Brown" }, { $addToSet: { skills: "Node.js" } })
+// Pop the last element from the "comments" array for documents where name is "David Wilson" db.collection.updateOne({ name: "David Wilson" }, { $pop: { comments: 1 } })
+// 1 for last element, -1 for first element
+// Rename the "username" field to "user_name" for documents where name is "Emily Davis" db.collection.updateMany({ name: "Emily Davis" }, { $rename: { username: "user_name" } })
 ```

 6. **Bitwise Operators**: Used for bitwise operations on numeric values.